-All residents of Spain are required by law to declare all assets they hold outside Spain worth more than €50,000 (per asset class), regardless of the holder's nationality.
+All residents of Spain are required by law to declare all assets they hold outside Spain worth more than 50,000 (total - per asset class), regardless of the holder's nationality.
 The reporting form for these assets is known as Modelo 720.

-Modelo 720 divides assets into three groups:
+Modelo 720 divides assets into four groups:

-- Overseas property - Cash, deposits, ISAs held in overseas financial entities - Financial assets (bonds, investments, pensions, insurances) located abroad
+Overseas property Cash, deposits, ISAs - held in overseas financial entities Financial assets (bonds, investments, pensions, insurances) located abroad Crypto Assets

-The Spanish tax agency (Agencia Tributaria) issue severe fines for any non-disclosure of assets - in some cases these can be as high as 150% of the value of the undeclared assets.
-Furthermore, there is no limit to how far back fines may be retrospectively imposed for historical incidents of non-disclosure.
+The Spanish tax agency (Agencia Tributaria) issue fines for any nondisclosure of assets - there is no limit to how far back fines may be retrospectively imposed for historical incidents of non-disclosure.